rolandhordos/Study-ReactNative/README.md

 Loving the "Hackable" nature of this nice light IDE.
 Have customized the look and feel right down to specific syntax choices.
 Will share these ~/.atom/*.less changes down the road.

 <https://atom.io>

+Flow makes Atom a real marvel - extremely lightweight for the realtime power avoiding common syntax bugs and type-originating productivity.

 #### Nuclide